 What happens if there are insufficient funds in my postage balance to cover the adjustment?

-What shipping rates does APV consider what adjusting?
+What shipping rates does APV consider when adjusting?

 - APV will use your discounted rates when calculating the amount over- or underpaid.